-Hizentra®, the first and only 20 percent subcutaneous immunoglobulin, is an important treatment option for people diagnosed with primary and secondary immunodeficiencies (PID and SID).
-The ability to customise the dosing regimen of Hizentra® provides physicians with more options to meet the individual needs of patients on Ig therapy and provides even more freedom to patients, by allowing them to manage their condition based on their individual lifestyles, while still providing a consistent level of protection against infections.
+Hizentra®, the first and only 20% subcutaneous immunoglobulin, is an important treatment option for people diagnosed with primary and secondary immunodeficiencies.
+The ability to customise the dosing regimen of Hizentra® provides physicians with more options to meet the individual needs of patients on Ig therapy.
+It also provides even more freedom to patients by allowing them to manage their condition based on their individual lifestyles, while still providing a consistent level of protection against infections.

 Haemophilia and coagulation products

-Advancement of the development of a family of novel longer-acting recombinant coagulation factor medicines to progress the care of people with haemophilia and other coagulation disorders continued during 2014/15.
-Important milestones included the completion of our Phase III studies evaluating the efficacy and long-term safety of our long-acting fusion protein linking recombinant coagulation factor IX with recombinant albumin (rIX-FP).
-Data from Phase III studies support the use of rIX-FP for routine prophylaxis, dosed once up to every 14 days, and for on-demand treatment of bleeding episodes in previously treated adults and children with haemophilia B.
+Advancement of the development of a family of novel recombinant coagulation factor medicines to progress the care of people with haemophilia and other coagulation disorders continued during 2015/16.
+Major highlights included completion of pivotal studies and registration in US and European markets of our long-acting fusion protein linking recombinant coagulation factor IX with recombinant albumin (IDELVION®) for the treatment of haemophilia B, and registration in the US of our novel factor VIII single chain (AFSTYLA®) indicated for adolescents and adults with haemophilia A.

-Kcentra® (4-factor prothrombin complex concentrate, known outside the US as Beriplex®) was launched in April 2014 in the US as a first-in-class therapy to reverse the effects of vitamin K antagonists (e.g., warfarin) for bleeding related to overanticoagulation and patients needing urgent surgery.
-In October 2014, we commenced a clinical program in Japan aiming to register Beriplex® for vitamin K antagonist reversal.
+BERIPLEX® (4 factor prothrombin complex concentrate) received Orphan Drug Designation in Japan in March 2016, as a first-in-class therapy to reverse the effects of vitamin K antagonists (e.g. warfarin) for bleeding related to over-anticoagulation and patients needing urgent surgery.

-An R&D priority is also the development of new breakthrough medicines such as CSL112, a novel formulation of apolipoprotein A-I (apoA-I).
-Following Phase I and IIa studies supporting possible use of CSL112 in acute coronary syndromes, in November 2014, CSL announced the launch of AEGIS-I. This Phase IIb global, randomised, placebo-controlled, dose-ranging study will investigate the safety and tolerability of multiple dose administration of CSL112 in 1,200 patients who experienced an acute myocardial infarction or heart attack.
+An R&D priority is the development of new breakthrough medicines such as CSL112, a novel formulation of apolipoprotein A-I (apoA-I).
 CSL112 is designed to rapidly remove cholesterol from the arteries and stabilise lesions at risk of rupture.
 This represents a potential new approach to reduce the high incidence of early recurrent cardiovascular events in the days and weeks following a heart attack.
-Results of the study are expected in 2017.
+AEGIS-I, a Phase IIb global placebo controlled, dose ranging study investigating the safety and tolerability of multiple dose administration of CSL112 in 1,200 patients who experienced an acute myocardial infarction or heart attack, has been completed.
+Results from this study and an ongoing study in patents with renal impairment are expected in late 2016 and throughout 2017.